SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/telegram-bot/README.md

 The User is able to specify a certain search radius and coordinates to execute the following functions:

-1. Display all filling stations (coordinates on map + all available fuel prices).
+1. Display all filling stations (coordinates on the map + all available fuel prices).
 2. Display the nearest filling station (coordinates on map + all available fuel prices).
 3. Display filling station with the best \<fuel\> price (coordinates on map + \<fuel\> price).